Accountability

 Quota includes:

-- Storage size for attribute values
+- Storage size for record values

 Transferring Accountability